 In this day and age, you’d really be roughing it if you didn’t have Wi-Fi.
 Is your potential RV compatible with internet, GPS or satellite?
 Consider the features in a newer model if you’re between buying a new or used RV.
 These could all be very handy, especially when travelling to more remote locations.

-Last but not least, don’t forget RV insurance!
-This insurance offers different coverage than a normal auto policy.
+Last but not least, don’t forget insurance!
+RV insurance offers coverage specifically tailored for your RV.
 Owners buying an RV for the first time should get acquainted with coverage types.
 Still have questions about protecting your new investment?
 Contact your local Farm Bureau agent.
 Your agent can help ensure that you have all the coverage you need to keep you on the road.